Phil Hogan

-Phil Hogan (born 4 July 1960) is an Irish Fine Gael politician who served as European Commissioner for Trade between 2019 and 2020, and previously European Commissioner for Agriculture and Rural Development between 2014 and 2019.
+Philip Hogan (born 4 July 1960) is an Irish former Fine Gael politician who served as European Commissioner for Trade between 2019 and 2020, and previously European Commissioner for Agriculture and Rural Development between 2014 and 2019.

 He previously served as Irish Minister for the Environment, Community and Local Government from 2011 to 2014 and Minister of State at the Department of Finance from 1994 to 1995, as well as a Teachta Dála (TD) for the Carlow–Kilkenny constituency from 1989 to 2014.

 Early and private life

 Hogan was born in Kilkenny in 1960, and grew up on a farm near the village of Tullaroan.

 He was educated locally in St. Joseph's College, Freshford, and St. Kieran's College, Kilkenny.
 Afterwards, he attended University College Cork, where he graduated with a Bachelor's degree in Economics and Geography and subsequently a Higher Diploma in Education from the same university.

 After completing his university studies, he returned to Tullaroan to manage his family farm.
 During that time period, he also founded an insurance and real estate business in Urlingford in the 1980s.